10/06/2010

 - Hank von Helvete

-I don't mean the action historically, as deadly smear - "sodomite!" - but just the clearsighted public exposure of someone who hadn't previously identified as gay.
-It's generally reported in the same register as the bastards espy their prey's pregnancies, or weight gains.
-You might call it "hiding" or being "repressed", and many maybe are.
-But I'd be more inclined in general to call it trying to live with some dignity.
+I don't mean the pre-Stonewall sort of Outing, when it was an actually deadly smear ("sodomite!") but the public exposure of someone who hadn't identified themselves as gay.
+It's reported in the same register as the bastards espying their prey's pregnancies or weight gains.
+You might say that not being out, or taking the half-measure of letting it be known without actually saying so is hiding or being repressed, and many maybe are.
+But call it trying to live with dignity.

-3) no, I'm not particularly prudish when it comes to people reporting their tastes/exploits, though I'll not dignify many of them with the idiot attention they're designed to attract.
+I don't think I'm just prudish when it comes to people reporting their tastes/exploits, though I'll not dignify them with the dumb attention they're often designed to attract.

-We do, of course, gurn merrily when it's a pious Republican senator's hypocrisy shown up, carnal rentboy style.
+We do, of course, gurn merrily when it's a pious Republican senator's hypocrisy shown up, rentboy style.
 But even there, do you not recoil from the malice?
-Politicians are seen to be fairer game than, say, actors, for some reason.
+Politicians are fairer game than, say, actors, for some reason.

-I suppose when it was the gay press (or rights activists, or rabid fans) they could imagine themselves liberators, fucking, surgeons on their subjects' repression, their self-inflicted ailment.
+I suppose when it was the gay press (or rights activists, or rabid fans) they could imagine themselves liberators, surgeons on their subjects' repression.
 Or maybe it was more of a weird recruitment angle, trying to force the hate-sick world into normality one ass at a time.
-Or trying to fight the invisibility of the lobby, or whatever.
+Or trying to fight invisibility.
 Spin magazine once tried to out Busta Rhymes, which I do concede would have been an amazing headline.

 Obviously far worse than either is the US military's bullshit.
-(Though China and Greece's are always forgotten about.)
-"Don't launch inquisition, so long as they don't act funny."
+"No inquisition so long as they don't act funny."

 "I don't think it's any kind of secret within the music industry and within the fan base at large what my sexual preference is.....
 I was born with it.
-I don't like the word gay because I don't know what the word really means....
-I'm not your spokesperson, because I don't know what you're about....
+I don't like the word gay because I don't know what the word really means...
+I'm not your spokesperson, because I don't know what you're about...
 I do not flaunt my sexuality.
 I do not deny my sexuality.
 It is my sexuality.
-It is not the public's sexuality...
-I'm not a fucking freak, or at least not because of that."
+It is not the public's sexuality..."

-- Bob Mould, who was more or less blackmailed Out in 1994
+- Bob Mould, more or less blackmailed Out in 1994

-Heterosexuality has plenty of absurd visual/behavioural stereotypes too (the most facile being that one where Straight Men are supposed to recoil from the sight of a penis; the most excellent being the loose restrictions on grooming).
-And it's a gleeful thing that the overlap of this with homoerotic ideals is so high.
+Public heterosexuality is made of absurd visual/behavioural stereotypes too (the most facile being that one where Straight Men are supposed to recoil from the sight of a penis; the most excellent being the loose restrictions on grooming).
+And iit can be source of glee that these overlap with homoerotic ideals so much.
 (How is a relationship with twice as many men in it supposed to be less manly?)
-But it's nothing like the Identity claim that homosexuality still seems bound up in.
+But the straight "look" implies nothing like the Identity claim that homosexuality is bound up in.

 "I was being made out to be a coward about it, rather than someone who felt like it really was a very private thing."